 Probably the biggest reason I like crocheting so much is because of the yarns.
 Their textures, colors and feel and the endless ways in which they can be combined is what keeps me hooking late into the night.

 I've had a fascination for natural fibers, fabrics and yarns since I was a kid growing up in Italy and it's a fascination that persists even now.
-Even if I've had nothing particular in mind to make with yarns when I've found them, I've collected them anyway because I like having them.
+Even if I've had nothing particular in mind to make with yarns when I've found them I've collected them anyway because I like having them around.

 I use mostly natural animal fibers in Pussy Caps for a number of reasons.
 The most important reason I guess is because I like the feel of them in my hands and I like the way they look.
 From an environmental perspective animal fibers are a renewable source of warmth and protection.
 The farming of most fiber producing animals is far kinder to the environment than the production of fibers from petroleum or those that involve a lot of chemical processing.

 Among the domesticated fiber-producing animals, alpaca and llama seem to be the most planet-friendly of the bunch.
-They're easy on the terrain, they digest their food with exceptional efficiency, thus needing less of it, and their fibers, which don't have grease or lanolin, need little if any chemical processing to be viable for use in garments.
+They're easy on the terrain and they digest their food with exceptional efficiency, thus needing less of it.
+Their fibers, which don't have grease or lanolin, need little if any chemical processing to be viable for use in garments.

-So yeh, there's a lot of good reasons for me to use natural animal fibers in Pussy Caps.
-But more than anything else it's about the way these fibers look and feel.
+So yes, there are a lot of good reasons for me to use natural animal fibers in Pussy Caps.
+But more than anything else it's about the way these fibers look and feel and protect.
 Hold a Pussy Cap made from alpaca or cashmere in one of your hands and then hold a beanie cap made from acrylic in the other and I think you'll easily understand where I'm coming from.

 Natural tan Qiviut from Canada with an olive green blend of cashmere & silk from Japan.